-Cancellation of your funding may result if you change your degree program, drop to part-time status, or choose to take time off from your program.
+Cancellation of your funding may result if you change your degree program, drop to part-time status, withdraw from your courses or choose to take time off from your program.

-For example, if your offer of funding includes a scholarship and a research assistantship (RA) in the MASc program in Engineering, you will forfeit all your funding if you switch to the MEng program.
+For example, if your offer of funding includes a scholarship and a research assistantship (RA) in a MASc program in engineering, you will forfeit all your funding if you switch to an MEng program.
 In addition, if you are offered an RA at the time of admission, but choose to switch supervisors, you will forfeit your RA.

-If you are considering any changes to your program or your registration status, you are urged to consult your department/school/ institute first to discuss any possible implications for your funding.
+If you are considering any changes to your program or your registration status, you must consult your department/school/ institute first to discuss any possible implications for your funding.